SebCOLLARD/Iot_Project_Epitech/README.md

 ### Alarm Specific Temperature
 When the temperature equal to 0 an alarm is created.

+# Devices

+### Temperature & Humidity with location sensor
+The temperature & humidity sensor send to server the detected temperature and humidity.

+### Light sensor
+The light sensor detect the light state, intesity and color temperature.
+Through the dashboard the user can turn on.off the light, change the intensity and the color temperature.

+### Fluid sensor
+The fluid sensor detect the fluid type, color and calculate the flow in ml/s.
+Through the dashboard the user can determine the color and the type of the fluid.
+And can also set the flow.

 # Example Telemtry Data
 All telemetry data is send to thingsboard in JSON format.